woakes070048/docker-runtime/README.md

 ## Ports

-The Nginx webserver is listening to port `8080`.
+The Openlitespeed webserver is listening to port `8080`.

 ## Configuration